Investigators narrow search for origin of Colorado wildfire

 Meanwhile, teams continued searching Monday for two people who were still missing, and survivors sorted through the charred remnants of their homes to find whatever was left.

 The Boulder County area known as Marshall Mesa is near the base of the Rocky Mountain foothills and overlooks the more heavily populated suburbs to the east that were devastated by the fast-moving fire, which was whipped up by furious winds blowing from the foothills to the west.
-The area is surrounded by public open space and private grasslands, both left tinder-dry after months of drought.
+The area is surrounded by tinder-dry public open space and private grasslands.

 Over the weekend, authorities executed a search warrant, but the sheriff declined to elaborate and did not comment on whether he thought the fire was arson.